Today’s topic is sustainable fashion guidelines and how COVID-19 impacted the fashion industry.

 Not everybody had a grandmother who opens her armoire and exclaims:

 – Take whatever you want, my dear!

 But, I do believe we should all become bargain hunters, whether at the flea market, second-hand stores, vintage stores, e-Bay, Vestiaire Collective etc. Only there we’ll find the perfect item or accessory that we’ll wear for the rest of our life.
 Buying vintage will help to keep fashion sustainable and enable us to stand out from the crowd by wearing items no one else has.
-Having a true sense of style is to be yourself and not blindly follow trends and wearing what everyone else is.
+Having a true sense of style is to be yourself and not blindly follow trends and wear what everyone else is.
 Defining your very own style will make you feel more comfortable and stylish.

-Now is the time to reflect on yourself, to rediscover your true self and become minded.
+Now is the time to reflect on yourself, rediscover your true self and become minded.
 There is no better time to analyze -> acknowledge -> take action.
-I truly believe a self-introspection is not only benefiting the environment but for yourself too.
+I truly believe a self-introspection is not only benefiting the environment but yourself too.

 When was the last time you felt revigorated, released, yourself and mostly true to yourself?